gr1m0h/vuepress-plugin-offlinesearch/README.md

 `npm i @datev_eg/vuepress-plugin-offlinesearch`

-* Add plugin to .vuepress/config.js
+* Add the plugin to .vuepress/config.js

 Here you can choose with the parameter searchMaxSuggestions how many searchResults will be shown in the drop down field. default: 5